earthmite/adwawdasdad/README.md

 # WackyWebM

-Once you've downloaded the WackyWebM folder by going to the GitHub repository and selecting the green "Code button" then clicking "Download ZIP"
+Once you've downloaded the WackyWebM folder by going to the GitHub repository and selecting the green "Code" button, then clicking "Download ZIP"

 Once the ZIP is fully installed, you need to extract the folder inside.
-After doing this, you are set. ****
+After doing this, you are set.

+# Support

+If you encounter bugs, issues, or have recommendations, feel free to join the Discord [here.](https://discord.gg/TmyJfq49AP)